alexwilkinson/alexwilkinson.github.io/about.md

 multiple fronts: editing the campus newspaper, founding a long-form journalism magazine, and writing short stories.
-After graduating, I worked in The New York Times R&D Department, where I took on programming assignments and learned that I wanted to spend the rest of my life coding.</p>
+After graduating, I worked in The New York Times R&D Department, where I took on programming assignments and learned that I wanted to start a career as a Software Engineer.
+In order to do so, I left the Times to attend the Web Development Immersive course at the Flatiron School, a bootcamp-style education that prepared me very well to become a working programmer.</p>

-<p>My first job as a software engineer at Continuity was an incredible
+<p>My first job as a Software Engineer at Continuity was an incredible
 experience.
 I discovered the immense value of test-driven development and pair programming and began developing my instincts for good object design and pragmatic architecture choices.
 I will carry with me for the rest of my career